Digital Oral Storytelling

 Key Skills

-interviewingoral historyaudio mixingdigital storytellingsound design
+interviewingoral historyaudio editing and mixingdigital storytelling

 ILLUSTRATIVE CASES FROM THE WEB